Martina Fürrutter

-Martina is heading the Advisory Team of the Innovation in Politics Institute.
+Martina Fürrutter is the Head of the Advisory Team at The Innovation in Politics Institute.

 You moved back to Austria after living abroad in Switzerland.
 How did you perceive the Swiss political system as being different from Austria and other democracies?